mui/material-ui/docs/pages/blog/bringing-consistency-to-material-ui-customization-apis.md

 This initiative aims to improve the developer experience for the Material UI community.
 To provide the smoothest migration from these APIs, they will be deprecated first and removed at a future date, likely the end of 2024.
 With each deprecation, we'll update the [migration guide](https://mui.com/material-ui/migration/migrating-from-deprecated-apis/) and provide [codemods](https://github.com/mui/material-ui/tree/master/packages/mui-codemod#deprecations) to simplify the process.
-As always, please [open a GitHub issue](https://github.com/mui/material-ui/issues/new/choose) if you encounter any unexpected behavior with the standardized APIs.
+As always, we'd love to hear what you think!
+Please [open a GitHub issue](https://github.com/mui/material-ui/issues/new/choose) if you encounter any unexpected behavior with the standardized APIs or if you have any other suggestions you'd like us to discuss.